Geoffrey Bawa: Career in architecture

 Returning to Ceylon, he became a partner of Messrs.
 Edwards, Reid and Begg, Colombo in 1958.
 In 1959, Danish architect Ulrik Plesner joined the firm, and the two designed many buildings together.

 Bawa was influenced by colonial and traditional Ceylonese architecture, and the role of water in it, but rejected both the idea of regionalism and the imposition of preconceived forms onto a site.

 Plesner left the island in 1967.
 Bawa became an Associate of the Sri Lanka Institute of Architects in 1960.
 An ensuing close association with a coterie of like-minded artists and designers, including Ena de Silva, Barbara Sansoni and Laki Senanayake, produced a new awareness of indigenous materials and crafts, leading to a post-colonial renaissance of culture.

 In 1979, President J. R. Jayewardene invited Bawa to design Sri Lanka's new Parliament building at Kotte.
 The project was completed in 1982 with the help of a firm of Japanese contractors, Mitsui.

+Personal life

+Like his brother Bevis, Geoffrey was homosexual: both maintained a wide circle of friendships with other gay artists working across Sri Lanka and Oceania, including David Paynter, Lionel Wendt, and Donald Friend.